-NASA pioneered the technology that GeoCarb will carry on an earlier mission—the Orbiting Carbon Observatory 2 (OCO-2).
+NASA pioneered GeoCarb's spectrometer technology on an earlier mission—the Orbiting Carbon Observatory 2 (OCO-2).
 OCO-2 launched into Low Earth Orbit in 2014 and has since been measuring carbon dioxide from space, passing from pole to pole several times per day, as the Earth turns beneath it.

 GeoCarb is optimized to measure carbon dioxide, carbon monoxide, methane, and Solar Induced Fluorescence (SIF) from Geostationary Orbit.